 We need to increase crop yields to feed the world’s growing population, but unfortunately increasing yields usually results in a decrease in nutrient content which could have adverse health outcomes.

 We are using molecular biology, plant physiology, genomics and computational approaches to understand the genes regulating senescence (ageing) and nutrient remobilisation with the aim to maintain or increase nutrient content alongside increasing yields.

 Transcription factors regulating senescence

 Although senescence strongly affects the final protein and micronutrient content of wheat grain, little is known about the genetic regulation of this coupled process of senescence and nutrient remobilisation.
-We have used gene regulatory network modelling (Borrill et al., 2019) to identify novel transcription factors which are candidates to regulate senescence in wheat.
+We have used gene regulatory network modelling (Borrill et al., 2019) and time-course transcriptomics (Andleeb et al., 2022) to identify novel transcription factors which are candidates to regulate senescence in wheat.
 We are currently validating their function using TILLING mutants and starting to characterise their downstream targets.
-This work is currently led by Catherine Evans, a BBSRC CASE PhD student, in collaboration with RAGT Seeds Ltd.

 Iron and zinc content

 Malnutrition affects millions of people worldwide.
 This suffering could be alleviated by the production of crops with higher levels of micronutrients such as iron and zinc.
 Recently many new genomic resources have been made available for wheat that could be used for biofortification (reviewed in Ali and Borrill, 2020).
 Using these resources, we aim to identify genes to use in wheat biofortification.
 These genes could help breeders produce wheat varieties with high levels of iron and zinc in their grain.
 Currently we are assessing whether induced variation can be used to create wheat lines with higher iron and zinc levels.